0nix/ggj21/twine/evidence_questioning.md

 Having heard everything you had to report, both men get up from their seats.
 You respond with a standing salute.

 "The surveillance goes on Agent," Sessler hollers.
-"Do not forget.
-We are the Shield and Sword of the State.
-You would do well to remember your oath and duty."
+"Don't forget, now.
+We are the Shield and the Sword and yadda yadda.
+I don't have to tell you the rest -- you're familiar with the alternative."

 And with that, they leave.
 You are now completely alone.